boxiangliulab/locuscompare2-standalone/README.md

   # TWAS weight files of GTEx v8: http://gusevlab.org/projects/fusion/#gtex-v8-multi-tissue-expression, download and unpack the files.
   # If you want to compute your weights, refer to predictive-model-pipeline module
   # Colotools will find the pos file in this directory by the configured eQTL tissue name.
 Note that the post file name must end with .pos
-  # **IMPORTANT** : DO NOT forget to copy resource/convert_vcf_to_plink_binary.sh to vcf directory and run it to generate TWAS LDREF files as already mentioned above!
   twas_model_dir: '/Volumes/HD/biodata/colocalization-tools/raw/twas_model'

 p-value_threshold: